kritiagg/research-papers/Joint Many-Task Model.md

 t, #B#C, Ca, at, t#E#, #B#Ca, Cat, at#E#}
 - Each word is then represented as x<sub>t</sub> by concatenating the word and character embeddings.
  ## Model
+ - Word level task: POS tagging
- - First layer : Bi direction LSTM for POS tagging
+    - Bi direction LSTM
     - input: word embeddings
-    - The outputs of the forward and backward LSTMs are concatenated and placed in a matrix
+    - The weights of the forward and backward LSTMs are concatenated and placed in w<sub>t<sub>.
     - Simple softmax and relu is used for tagging POS
+ - Word level task: Chunking
+    - Tags/specifies region of major phrases in sentence.
- - Second Layer: Bi direction LSTM for chunking
+    - Bi direction LSTM
     - Input : output of first layer
        - word embeddings
  -